telerik/winforms-docs/pageview/stripview/new-item.md

 {{endregion}}

 ## Handling the clicked NewItem

 When the NewItem is clicked by the end-user, RadPageView throws an event called __NewPageRequested__.
-          There you can
-          create a new RadPageViewPage instance and add it to RadPageView.
-In the following code snippet we create a new RadPageViewPage, add it to RadPageView, select the newly created page, and make sure that the page item is fully visible by calling the
+There you can create a new RadPageViewPage instance and add it to RadPageView.
+In the following code snippet we create a new RadPageViewPage, add it to RadPageView, select the newly created page, and make sure that the page item is fully visible by calling the EnsureItemVisible method.
-          EnsureItemVisible method.
-        #_[C#]_

 {{source=..\SamplesCS\PageView\NewItem.cs region=newPageRequested}}
 {{source=..\SamplesVB\PageView\NewItem.vb region=newPageRequested}}